China – Measures for the Management of Generative Artificial Intelligence Services

 The draft rules also determine that individuals or companies that use generative AI to provide services or provide access to generative AI via APIs have accountability for all issues, including those that stem from decisions made by the client company, such as app design or user behaviour limitations (Article 9).
 The responsibility for generating misinformation using the technology lies with the provider, not with the user who believes it.

 Providers have to submit a security self-assessment

 to the State Cyberspace and Information Department and get approval before the deployment of the technology.
+This is only the case when services are offered to the population.
 Further, procedures of algorithm filing, modification, and cancellation of filing must be carried out.